UNDERSTANDING COPD

 ANNOUNCER:

-Once-daily TRELEGY is a prescription medicine used long term to treat chronic obstructive pulmonary disease, including chronic bronchitis, emphysema, or both, for better breathing and fewer flare-ups.
+Once-daily TRELEGY is a prescription medicine used long term to treat chronic obstructive pulmonary disease, including chronic bronchitis, emphysema, or both.
 TRELEGY is not used to relieve sudden breathing problems and won’t replace a rescue inhaler.
-Remember to watch the complete video to see additional safety information.
+Watch the complete video to see additional safety information.

 TEXT ONSCREEN:

-Once-daily TRELEGY 100/62.5/25 mcg is a prescription medicine used long term to treat chronic obstructive pulmonary disease (COPD), including chronic bronchitis, emphysema, or both, for better breathing and fewer flare-ups.
+Once-daily TRELEGY 100/62.5/25 mcg is a prescription medicine used long term to treat chronic obstructive pulmonary disease (COPD), including chronic bronchitis, emphysema, or both.
 TRELEGY is not used to relieve sudden breathing problems and won’t replace a rescue inhaler.
 Watch the complete video to see additional safety information.

 • Do not use TRELEGY to relieve sudden breathing problems.
 Always have a rescue inhaler with you to treat sudden symptoms.

 • Do not use TRELEGY if you have a severe allergy to milk proteins or are allergic to any of the ingredients in TRELEGY.
-Ask your healthcare provider if you are not sure.
+Ask your healthcare provider if you’re not sure.

-• Do not use TRELEGY more often than prescribed.
+• Do not use TRELEGY more than prescribed.

 • Do not take TRELEGY with other medicines that contain a long-acting beta2-adrenergic agonist (LABA) or an anticholinergic for any reason.
 Tell your healthcare provider about all your medical conditions and about all the medicines you take.